-''' public static void main(final String[] args) throws Exception { System.out.println("Notice this client requires that the CamelServer is already running!");

-ApplicationContext context = new ClassPathXmlApplicationContext("camel-client.xml");

-// get the camel template for Spring template style sending of messages (= producer) ProducerTemplate camelTemplate = (ProducerTemplate) context.getBean("camelTemplate");

-System.out.println("Invoking the multiply with 22"); // as opposed to the CamelClientRemoting example we need to define the service URI in this java code int response = (Integer)camelTemplate.sendBody("jms:queue:numbers", ExchangePattern.InOut, 22); System.out.println("... the result is: " + response); '''

 '''

+public static void main(final String[] args) throws Exception {

+System.out.println("Notice this client requires that the CamelServer is already

+running!");

+ApplicationContext context = new

+ClassPathXmlApplicationContext("camel-client.xml");

+// get the camel template for Spring template style sending of messages (=

+producer)

+ProducerTemplate camelTemplate = context.getBean("camelTemplate",

+ProducerTemplate.class);

+System.out.println("Invoking the multiply with 22");

+// as opposed to the CamelClientRemoting example we need to define the service URI

+in this java code

+int response = (Integer)camelTemplate.sendBody("jms:queue:numbers",

+ExchangePattern.InOut, 22);

+System.out.println("... the result is: " + response);

 System.exit(0);

 }

 '''

 The ProducerTemplate is retrieved from a Spring ApplicationContext and used to manually place a message on the "numbers" JMS queue.
-The exchange pattern (ExchangePattern.InOut) states that the call should be synchronous, and that we will receive a response.
+The requestBody method will use the exchange pattern InOut, which states that the call should be synchronous, and that the caller expects a response.